sria-the-fury/haggle/README.md

 ## Connect
-you can find me on Google by typing my name "Jakaria Mashud Shahria" if you find any difficulty or need to contact me knock me on whatsapp or [telegram](https:t.me/jakariamsria) or email me at [jakariamsria@gmail.com](mailto:jakariamsria@gmail.com), or [shahria@oasisoneiric.tech](mailto:shahria@oasisoneiric.tech)
+you can find me on Google by typing my name "Jakaria Mashud Shahria" if you find any difficulty or need to contact, knock me on whatsapp or [telegram](https:t.me/jakariamsria) or email me at [jakariamsria@gmail.com](mailto:jakariamsria@gmail.com), or [shahria@oasisoneiric.tech](mailto:shahria@oasisoneiric.tech)